-Typically, a concert will last anywhere from two hours to four hours from start to finish, depending on how many supporting acts are performing.
+Typically, a concert will last anywhere from two hours to four hours from start to finish, depending on how many songs you're performing and if you have any supporting acts.

-However, if you're a big name artist, you can get away with performing for just 90 minutes all the way up to three or four hours because you'll have supporting acts.
+Big name artists, can get away with performing for just 90 minutes all the way up to three or four hours because they typically have a few supporting acts.

 Lesser-known artists, on the other hand, will typically have to perform for the entirety of the concert or may have a single supporting act opening the show.

-Secondly, you need to factor in set-up and tear-down time.
-This can add an additional hour or two to the length of the concert, so keep that in mind when planning your setlist.
+• Set-up and tear-down time: This can add an additional hour or two to the length of the concert, so keep that in mind when planning your setlist.

 How Many Songs Are Typically Played at A Concert?